CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T003-SBS.md

     docker run -d --name web -p 3000:80 --net fabrikam fabrikam-web
     ```

-Note : If you face error as Port 3000 or Port 3001 is already in use. please follow the steps below:
+   **Note** : If you face error as Port 3000 or Port 3001 is already in use. please follow the steps below:

-* Run command **lsof -i : portnumber** , replace portnumber with the port in which you are facing issue
+   - Run command **lsof -i:portnumber** , replace portnumber with the port in which you are facing the issue

-* After running the command you will get process id
+   - After running the command you will get process id

-* run the command **kill -9 processid**
+   - Run the command **kill -9 processid**

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/port-issue.gif)